Dawn of the transformer era in speech emotion recognition: closing the valence gap: Evaluation

-\subsection{Does more (and more diverse) data during pre-training lead to better performance?}
+\subsection{Does more data during pre-training lead to better performance?}

+\emph{\textbf{Answer}}: For arousal and dominance, all tested models perform equally well, whereas with respect to valence / sentiment the data used for pre-training has a strong effect.
+Mixing data from several domains leads to a considerable improvement for {\wrobust} compared to {\wlarge}, which is only trained on clean speech.
+However, {\hlarge}, which uses the same pre-training data as {\wlarge}, which is also trained on clean speech, still performs as good as {\wrobust}.
+For models pre-trained on multi-lingual data, we see a performance drop when tested on English speech.

-As discussed in \cref{sec:related}, previous studies report results only for {\wbase}, {\hbase}, {\wlarge}, and {\hlarge}, which were pre-trained only on clean speech, whereby 60 times more data was used to pre-train {\wlarge} and {\hlarge}.
-This makes it difficult to draw conclusions about what influence size and domain of the pre-training data really have on downstream performance.
-In our study, we therefore included several {\wtov} models with large architecture and different pre-training (see \cref{tab:models}).
+\emph{\textbf{Details:}} To understand what influence the size and domain of the pre-training data have on downstream performance, we included several {\wtov} models with same large architecture but different pre-training (see \cref{tab:models}).

-For the in-domain valence results in \cref{fig:results}, we see an almost 10 times increase of CCC range (${\sim}.3$) transformer models fall into than for arousal / dominance.
-The choice of the architecture and the data used during pre-training seems to be more crucial for valence detection.
-Previous studies uniformly report that {\hubert} outperforms {\wtov} when comparing {\hlarge} and {\wlarge}, which is replicated by our results with {\wlarge} showing a ${\sim}.2$ smaller \ac{CCC} than {\hlarge}.
-The increase in performance for {\wrobust} is therefore most likely explained with the additional $3$k hours of telephone conversations used for pre-training.
-However, if we look at {\wvox} and {\wxlsr}, it also becomes clear that more data does not necessarily lead to better results.
+The results in \cref{fig:results} show only differences in terms of \ac{CCC} between the transformer models for valence and sentiment, not for arousal or dominance. \review{Previous studies uniformly report that {\hubert} outperforms {\wtov} which is replicated by our results with {\wbase} showing a smaller CCC than {\hbase} for the valence task on {\msppodcast} and {\iemocap}, and for the sentiment task on {\mosi}.
+The increase in performance for {\wrobust} compared to {\hlarge} is most likely explained by the additional 3k hours of telephone conversations used for pre-training.} However, by comparing {\wvox} and {\wxlsr}, it also becomes clear that more data does not necessarily lead to better results.
 Though both models are trained on significantly more data than {\hlarge} and {\wrobust} ($100$k and $463$k vs $63$k hours), they perform clearly worse.
-Interestingly, they do not even match the performance of {\wbase}.
-For {\wvox}, we may explain its low performance with the fact that it was trained on a single type of speech (parliamentary debates) and perhaps will only perform well within that specific context.
-However, {\wxlsr} has been trained on the most diverse mix of data among the tested models (though again parliamentary speech forms the vast majority of ${\sim}85$\%).
-Notably, both models were pre-trained on multiple languages.
-Since the databases we use for evaluation contain only English speakers, this could be a disadvantage to models that are exclusively pre-trained on English -- a fact that can be further explored by multi-language evaluations.
+Notably, both were pre-trained on multiple languages.
+Since the databases we use for evaluation contain only English speakers, this could be a disadvantage to models that are exclusively pre-trained on English.